tmaringer/KitBox/README.md

 * Sing Martin
 * Vico Nathan

-We would like to thanks Messrs P. Dekimpe and A. Lorge for the help they have provided on the realisation of this app.
+We would like to thank Messrs P. Dekimpe and A. Lorge for the help they have provided on the realisation of this app.

 ---------------------------------------------------------------------------------------